 Material: Natural agate, brass | Dimensions: 7 x 11 inches

 “This gorgeous cheese board is an actual work of art and will delight anyone who loves to entertain.
 The hardest part is choosing a color...and you're definitely going to want one for yourself.” — Mary Kate Hoban, Associate Editorial Director

 Boska Monaco+ Black Cheese Knife Set

-A good set of cheese knives is the most practical of gifts for a cheese lover.
-While cheese knives certainly aren’t essential for cheese enjoyment, they make a board look more put together and make cheese snacking easier with every clean cut and crumble.
+A good set of cheese knives is one of the most practical gifts for a cheese lover.
+While cheese knives certainly aren’t essential for cheese enjoyment, they make a board look more put together and cheese snacking easier with every clean cut and crumble.
 Even if your cheese lover already has cheese knives, this set will be a major upgrade.
-Made by Boska, a Dutch company known and loved by cheesemongers for its durable, well-designed tools, this luxe set comes with a knife for every type of cheese and will look stunning while being stored in the leather sleeve.
+Made by Boska, a Dutch company known and loved by cheesemongers for its durable, well-designed tools, this luxe set comes with a knife for every type of cheese and will look stunning stored in the leather sleeve.

 Shopping for a cheese lover who can’t get enough of Brie, Camembert, and other bloomy rind cheeses?
 This is the tool that cheesemongers use for soft cheeses, and frankly, is what everyone should use.
 Called “cheese wires” or “cheese harps” by the pros, these ensure precise, clean cuts of even the goopiest cheeses.
 You can also use them for blue cheese, butter, cream cheese, and more.

 Material: Stainless steel | Dimensions: 9 x 11 x 1 inches (large), 6 x 9 x 1 inches (small)